mosip/documentation/docs/upgrade-DB-script-error.md

+# Managing Duplicate Thumbprint entries in Keymanager

-# How to effectively manage an error in a Database upgrade script
+This document addresses how an error in Database upgrade script can be managed effectively.

-**What is the issue at hand?**
+## Issue

 We have encountered an error while attempting to execute the upgrade script.